juanfonsecasolis/ARAPSUAA/README.md

 The recordings were acquired using three smartphones of medium-gamma (Samsung Galaxy Ace S5830, Samsung Galaxy S Duos S7562, LG G2 mini D618), employing a sampling rate of 44.1 kHz, and a quantization of 32 bits.
 The audio was recorded either during the morning when less traffic was present in streets, as well as after midday when roads were more populated.
 The weather conditions were mostly sunny and cloudly, the last one with the presence of light rain.
 The duration of the recordings ranged from 13 s to 35 s, depending on the activity period of the Novax units, and the signal-to-noise ratio (SNR) corresponded to 1.1 dB (Novax units were designed to maintain an SPL level of +5dB above the ambient noise, with a limit on 90 dB).
 The recordings were downsampled to 22.05 kHz.

 **Acknowledges:** recordings taken from Samsung devices were provided by Mario Monge and Sharon Bejarano in 2013.
-They were the first in researcher APS on Costa Rica.

 Dependencies
 ---